Defending California Residents Against DUI Charges

 You Need Effective DUI Defense Strategies

 Make no mistake—drunk driving is a serious public safety risk.
 That is why the law imposes strict penalties for DUI offenses.
-However, the police and district attorneys sometimes miss the forest from the trees in prosecuting DUI cases.
+However, the police and district attorneys sometimes miss the forest for the trees in prosecuting DUI cases.

 For example, law enforcement sometimes arrests people they find sleeping in their parked cars after a night of drinking.
 While the circumstances strongly suggest that the elements of a DUI case may have been met, the defendants in those cases exercised a remarkable level of caution by deciding to sleep it off instead of attempting to drive home.
 As many judges have noted—it would be unjust to punish someone for making that decision.

-• Field sobriety tests: Field sobriety tests (FSTs) are used by an officer to gauge the extent of a suspect’s intoxication.
+- Field sobriety tests: Field sobriety tests (FSTs) are used by an officer to gauge the extent of a suspect’s intoxication.
 The results of such tests may be the basis for an arrest.
 Importantly, a person is not required to submit to FSTs.
 However, the legal background regarding such tests is very complicated.

-• Blood alcohol content tests: Under California law, a person may be guilty of a DUI if their blood alcohol concentration (BAC) exceeded the legal limit of 0.08%.
+- Blood alcohol content tests: Under California law, a person may be guilty of a DUI if their blood alcohol concentration (BAC) exceeded the legal limit of 0.08%.
 Law enforcement officers use breathalyzer tests and blood tests to determine one’s BAC.
 The proper implementation of such tests and the interpretation of their results may be a central issue in DUI cases.